Labriver

-Radio-Frequency IDentification (RFID) uses electromagnetic fields to automatically identify and track tags attached to objects.
+Radio-Frequency Identification (RFID) uses electromagnetic fields to automatically identify and track tags attached to objects.
 The tags contain electronically stored information.
 Passive tags collect energy from a nearby RFID reader's interrogating radio waves.
 Active tags have a local power source such as a battery and may operate hundreds of meters from the RFID reader.
 Unlike a barcode, the tag need not be within the line of sight of the reader, so it may be embedded in the tracked object.

 Active RFID